 It’s hard to imagine there are hikes with beautiful, natural backdrops just outside the concrete jungle of London, but there are plenty.
 And you're in luck because we've put together a list of all the best ones — time to hit the trail!

 Prepare to pass through heartland and woodland when you tackle the highest point in southeast London — Leith Hill.
 On the walk from Ockley to the bottom of the hill, you’ll pass through open green spaces (keep an eye out for roaming deer) and quaint old cottages.
 Once you’re at the top of the hill, be sure to head up the Leith Hill Tower.
 On a good day, you can see the clock face on Big Ben, 14 counties, and the English Channel from there.

-About two hours southeast, right on the coast, sits Seven Sisters Country Park, home to loads of trails and tracks.
+About two hours southeast, right on the coast, sits Seven Sisters Country Park that's home to loads of trails and tracks.
 You’ll feel a million miles from away the hustle and bustle of London amid 280 hectares of chalk cliffs, grassland, and livestock.
 Pick a trail when you get there, or if you’re a planner, check their site before you head out.
 Fitt Tip: the park is a working farm, so your four-legged friends will need to keep close by.

 The South Downs Way National Trail stretches for 100 miles from Eastbourne to Winchester.
 If you plan to hike the entire trail, bring a tent since it takes a week or more.
 If you’re not feeling up to the whole trek, you can pick chunks of it to walk; we recommend going over the Seven Sisters cliffs.
 Be aware that the trail isn’t flat for long and can also be fairly open at times, so try not to get caught in bad weather!